 The Cloud, The Network, Security, and Privacy.
 I am committed to helping protect the security and privacy of our information as we become increasingly reliant on networks and the cloud.
 There are three key inter-related strands to this work.
 First, I identify and assess new weaknesses within the Internet, e.g., our work on remotely fingerprinting physical machines based on their clock skews [ref], and our exploration of mechanisms for leveraging the online advertising ecosystem for low-cost intelligence gathering [ref].
-Second, I measure properties of the Internet at a large scale, e.g., our measurement study of ISP modifications to Web traffic between Web servers and users [ref], our study of the practices with which recording studios send DMCA takedown notices [ref], our study of Internet censorship [ref], and our studies of the Web tracking ecosystem (both past [ref] and present [ref]), and our study of the susceptibility of web archives to remote manipulation [ref].
+Second, I measure properties of the Internet at a large scale, e.g., our measurement study of ISP modifications to Web traffic between Web servers and users [ref], our study of the practices with which recording studios send DMCA takedown notices [ref], our study of Internet censorship [ref], our studies of the Web tracking ecosystem (both past [ref] and present [ref]), and our study of the susceptibility of web archives to remote manipulation [ref].
 Third, I design and build new systems with strong security and privacy properties, e.g., our design and analysis of new anonymous wireless networks [ref], wired networks that offer both user anonymity and forensic capabilities [ref, ref], privacy-respecting systems for tracking lost or stolen mobile devices [ref], methods for auditing accesses to files on lost or stolen devices [ref], systems for controlling the lifetimes of data on the Web [ref, ref], new methods for avoiding certain types of Web tracking [ref], new methods for censorship resistance and understanding censorship [ref], new methods for authentication [ref], new methods for protecting against certain classes of Web attacks [ref], methods for user-driven access control [ref], a user-interface toolkit designed for security [ref], and a secure method for embedding applications within Android [ref].